mit-rss/intro_to_ros/README.md

 Although you're encouraged to collaborate with others if you are stuck, the lab should be completed individually so you can get practice with skills that will be essential later on in the course when you are in teams.
 If you have general questions, please post on [Piazza](https://piazza.com/class/jrql7urlkqn189) so other students can benefit from the answer.
 If you have a question about your individual submission, please make a private post.

-### Submission
+## Submission
 Each exercise has defined submission requirements and the overall assignment submission requirement follows from that.
 However, for your work to be graded make sure that the following two requirements are met by all your submissions.
 1. Everything submitted in this section should be in your git repository created earlier (the beginning of the Git exercises) and must be committed from the terminal.
 2. All your work should live in your workspace and more specifically your package.
 Make sure that your workspace builds before each submission.
-3. Finally, when you have all your nodes running smoothly, submit a `.zip` file of your package (**ros_exercises**) to [Gradescope](https://gradescope.com/) under lab1b_exercises_ros.
+3. Finally, when you have all your nodes running smoothly, submit a `.zip` file of your package (**ros_exercises**) to [Gradescope](https://gradescope.com/) under lab1c_exercises_ros.
 The zip should be just your package with all your work tested and ready to go.
 Note: Make sure that node specifications match the requirements.
 Your submission will not get graded properly if you don't put it in the right format.

-This lab is due on **TBD**.
+This lab is due on **1:00pm EST on Feb 20th, 2019**.

-### References
+## References
 The following are selected chapters from the ROS Wiki documentations and Tutorials.
 If you understand all the concepts covered in these exercises, you should be ready for the following exercises and for the most of the ROS related tasks you will be performing throughout the first few labs.
 For more on ROS, visit the [ROS Wiki Documentation](http://wiki.ros.org/) section and follow the links to learn more.
 1. [Catkin](http://wiki.ros.org/catkin/conceptual_overview)
 2. Catkin Workspace